Briefing: the public relations consultancy business

 Richard Bailey Hon FCIPR is editor of PR Academy's PR Place Insights.
 He teaches and assesses undergraduate, postgraduate and professional students.

-In public relations, more people work in-house for organisations than work for a public relations consultancy.
+In public relations, more people work in-house for organisations than work for a public relations consultancy or as an independent practitioner.
 Yet, with the exception of the Government Communication Service (GCS), there are few large in-house employers with regular graduate recruitment programmes, which leaves consultancies as the obvious choice for graduate job seekers and newcomers to public relations.

 This briefing is written with these groups in mind.
 It covers what job seekers should know about the state of the sector.

 Agency or consultancy?

 I acknowledge that I’ve lost the argument – agency is the commonly-used term, and even trade association the PRCA dropped the C word from its name in 2016 as it changed to the Public Relations and Communications Association from the Public Relations Consultants Association – but I still think it’s helpful to recognise the distinction.

 Traditionally, agents have worked for a percentage commission: think estate agents, advertising agents or sports agents.
 Consultants work for a fee in recognition of their time and their expertise (think management consultants or consultants working in private healthcare).